djaus2/AthsVideoRecording/AthsVideoRecording/README.md

 ﻿# AthsVideoRecording
 - Note: Renamed from MauiMediaRecorderVideoAndroidApp

-## BIG CHANGES COMING.
-WATCH THIS SPACE!
+## BIG CHANGES HERE NOW!

-An Android Maui App for video recoding Athletcs (or similar sport) finish of a race and for sending it locally over TCP to a complementary Windows WPF app for **Photo Finish** processing.
+An Android Maui App for video recording Athletcs (or similar sport) finish of a race and for sending it locally over TCP to a complementary Windows WPF app for **Photo Finish** processing.

+---

-## The Complementary WPF Apps
+## The Complementary WPF App/s

-These receive the video file transmitted from this app.
+This receives the video file transmitted from this app:

 - [AthStitcher](https://github.com/djaus2/PhotoTimingDjaus/tree/master/AthStitcher)  project from the repository [djaus2/PhotoTimingDjaus](https://github.com/djaus2/PhotoTimingDjaus) that does Photo Finish processing of video.
-- Also simpler WPF app that only handles reception: [TransferVideoOverTcp](https://github.com/djaus2/TransferVideoOverTcp/tree/master/GetVideoWPFLibSample) in repository [djaus2/TransferVideoOverTcp](https://github.com/djaus2/TransferVideoOverTcp)
+- Also simpler WPF app [TransferVideoOverTcp](https://github.com/djaus2/TransferVideoOverTcp)that only handles transfer from an Android MAUI app and reception by WPF app in repository: [djaus2/TransferVideoOverTcp](https://github.com/djaus2/TransferVideoOverTcp)
+  - This app is used for testing the transfer protocol.
+  - SendVideo  _(The Maui-Android phone app)_
+    - Uses SendVideoOverTcpLib
+    - An **updated** version of the lib is included here.
+  - GetVideo _(The 2nd Complementary WPF app)_
+    - Uses ReceiveVideoOverTcpLib
+    - As used in the [AthStitcher](https://github.com/djaus2/PhotoTimingDjaus/tree/master/AthStitcher) App.

+---

-## App Features
+## This App Features

+> ***Note In most the recent version of this app, meta-information is no longer passed from recording to transmission as appendages to the filename but is added as a json string as a video file comment at the end of recording.
+This is then recovered prior to transmission and used to recreate the VideoInfo for transmission prior to the video's transmission.***

 ### Recording